dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * Congestion and resource exhaustion are intended outcomes of a DDoS attack.
-  Some operators may utilize non-impacted paths or networks for DOTS, however, it should be assumed that, in the large majority of instances, conditions will be hostile and that DOTS must be able to function in all circumstances, including when the signaling path is significantly impaired.
+  Some operators may utilize non-impacted paths or networks for DOTS, however, it should be assumed that, in general, conditions will be hostile and that DOTS must be able to function in all circumstances, including when the signaling path is significantly impaired.

 * There is no universal DDoS attack scale threshold triggering a coordinated response across network administrative domains.
 A network domain